-Strategic Environmental As sessment PAN 1/2010: Strategic Environmental Assessment of Development Plans Planning Advice Notes (PAN) provides advice and information on technical planning matters.
-This PAN is aimed specifically at development planners who are preparing new development plans and their accompanying SEA, and who may already have some knowledge of the SEA process.
-It highlights that the following 3 key principles should underpin the SEA of development plans: Integration Proportionality Efficiency Sustainable Development a Choosing Our Future - Scotland's Sustainable Development Strategy 2005 This Strategy sets out the challenges that require to be met if Scotland is to evolve in a sustainable way.
-It is based on two founding principles, of 'living within environmental limits' and 'ensuring a strong, healthy and just society'.
-The Strategy is based on UK Shared Framework and includes 3 priorities: • Reduce the size of our global footprint; • Improve the quality of life of individuals and communities in Scotland, securing environmental justice for those who suffer the worst local environments; and • Protect our natural heritage and resources for the long term.
-Natural Heritage Futures (update 2009) The Natural Heritage Futures initiative promotes integrated management of the natural heritage and is based on three main outputs.
+Strategic Environmental Assessment PAN 1/2010: Strategic Planning Advice Notes (PAN) provides advice and information on Environmental technical planning matters.
+This PAN is aimed specifically at Assessment of development planners who are preparing new development plans Development Plans and their accompanying SEA, and who may already have some Development Plans knowledge of the SEA process.
+It highlights that the following 2 key principles should underning It highlights that the following 3 key principles should underpin the SEA of development plans: Integration Proportionality ' ' Sustainable Development a , Choosing Our Future - This Strategy sets out the challenges that require to be met if Scotland's Sustainable Scotland is to evolve in a sustainable way.
+It is based on two founding principles, of 'living within environmental limits' and Development Strategy 2005 'ensuring a strong, healthy and just society'.
+The Strategy is based 2003 on UK Shared Framework and includes 3 priorities: Improve the quality of life of individuals and communities in Contland, an application and in the second at in Scotland, securing environmental justice for those who suffer the worst local environments; and Protect our natural heritage and resources for the long towns Noticed Haritage February term.
+Natural Heritage Futures The Natural Heritage Futures initiative promotes integrated (update 2009) management of the natural heritage and is based on three main outputs.
 "From National" considers the natural heritage across 6 themes; "to Local" considers the natural heritage in 21 areas each of which has its own distinctive identity resulting from the interaction of geology, landforms, landscapes, wildlife and land use.
 They are a suite of publications to guide the future management of the natural heritage towards 2025, within the wider context of sustainable development.
-Perth and Kinross falls within the following natural heritage futures zones: Cairngorm Massif, Northeast Glens, Loch Lomond, the Trossachs and Breadalbane, and the Eastern Lowlands.
-PKC Sustainable Development Framework Perth & Kinross Council is committed to using natural resources wisely in a way that enhances the environment, promotes social cohesion and inclusion and strengthens economic prosperity, now and for future generations.
+Perth and Kinross falls within the following natural heritage futures zones: Cairngorm Massif, Northeast Glens, Loch Lomond, the Trossachs and PKC Sustainable Breadalbane, and the Eastern Lowlands.
+Perth & Kinross Council is committed to using natural resources

+Development Framework wisely in a way that enhances the environment, promotes social cohesion and inclusion and strengthens economic prosperity, now and for future generations.
 The main purpose of this Framework is to facilitate the integration and of sustainable development principles throughout the Councils organisational operation, service delivery and decision-making.
-Tourism Perthshire Tourism Outlines the priorities for action by public and private sector
+Tourism accision making.
+Perthshire Tourism Outlines the priorities for action by public and private sector i ci disini ci todi isili Outsines the priorities for action by public and private sector